 DiCindio Law LLC | February 22, 2022 | Sex Offenses

-No, you are generally not legally required to tell someone you have herpes.
-However, if you knowingly engage in sexual activity with that person, you could face criminal and civil penalties for failing to tell the person you have herpes.
+If you knowingly engage in sexual activity with another knowing you have herpes, you could face criminal and civil penalties for failing to tell the person you have herpes.
 Therefore, if you are accused of knowingly transmitting a sexually transmitted disease (STD) in Pennsylvania, you may want to talk to a West Chester criminal defense lawyer immediately.

 What is Herpes?

 There is no cure for herpes.
 It can cause painful breakouts for the rest of the person’s life.

 Herpes begins as a blister before turning into a painful sore that can last for more than a week.
 The blisters appear around the person’s genitals, rectum, or mouth.
 The person may experience fever, swollen glands, body aches, and other flu-like symptoms during a herpes outbreak.

 Doctors may prescribe medications that can prevent or shorten outbreaks.
 Some daily herpes medications can reduce the risk of passing the STD to another person.
 In some cases, individuals may experience fewer breakouts in the future.